Nutrition

 • Focus on progress, not perfection

-Food is one of our most powerful tools for supporting health and balance.
-By applying Ayurvedic dietary principles with mindfulness and self-compassion, you can nourish your body in ways that support hormonal balance and overall wellness.
+Food is one of the most powerful tools you have for supporting your health.
+Applied with attention and a bit of self-compassion, these Ayurvedic principles can help you nourish your body in ways that support hormonal balance and overall wellness.

 ---